mying4/scGRN-1/README.md

 To present how our pipeline works, we will use microglia interactome data [1], microglia enhancers [1], gene expression data [2] to illustrate the steps.

-To begin with, we prepare and format the data in R .
+To begin with, we prepare and format the data in R.

 ```{r}
 library(readxl)